Advice

 RELATED: When Will New Car Prices Drop?

 Car pricing is complicated, and each automaker has responded to tariffs differently.
-As long as the tariffs remain in place, their responses are likely to shift constantly.
+As long as the tariffs remain, the response will likely shift constantly.

-Automakers can absorb some of the cost of tariffs for a while.
-They might even respond by raising one car’s price to help pay the tariff on another.
+Automakers have absorbed some of the cost of tariffs for a while.
+They might even respond by raising the price of one car to help pay the tariff on another.

 Prices are all that cash buyers need to worry about.
 However, few car shoppers are cash buyers.
 Most Americans borrow money to buy a new car.

-The Federal Reserve, commonly called “the Fed,” sets the federal funds rate, the interest rate banks use when they lend each other money.
+The Federal Reserve, commonly called “the Fed,” has also played a role.
+The Fed sets the federal funds rate, the interest rate banks use when they lend each other money.
 The federal funds rate determines interest rates for every type of loan, including car loans.
 It’s still on the way down, which should ripple through the economy over the next few months.

 What Used Car Shoppers Can Expect